wesselb/lab/docs/_build/html/_sources/readme.rst.txt

 ------------

 The package is tested for Python 2.7 and Python 3.6, which are the versions recommended to use.
-To install the package, use the following sequence of commands:
+To install the package, please ensure that ``gcc`` and ``gfortran`` are available, and then run the following
+commands:

 ::